bob01/etx-presets-rotorflight/README.md

 - verify that all controls are correct and setup is SAFE
 - GO FLY

-Even easier when used with transmitter models created with [etx-templates](https://github.com/bob01/etx-templates)
+Designed for use with transmitter models created with [etx-templates](https://github.com/bob01/etx-templates)

 ### Requirements / supported controllers